Specialty Coffee Association of America

-The Specialty Coffee Association of America (SCAA) (also SCA Specialty Coffee Association, post-2017), founded in 1982, was a non-profit trade organization for the specialty coffee industry.
-With members located in more than 40 countries, SCAA represented different segments of the specialty coffee industry, including producers, roasters, importers/exporters and retailers.
+The Specialty Coffee Association (SCA) (previously known as SCAA Specialty Coffee Association of America, pre-2017, founded in 1982) is a non-profit trade association for the specialty coffee industry.
+With members located in more than 40 countries, SCA represents different segments of the specialty coffee industry, including producers, roasters, importers/exporters and retailers.

 In January 2017, the Specialty Coffee Association of America and the Specialty Coffee Association of Europe merged into one Specialty Coffee Association or simply SCA.
-The new SCA has more than 10,000 active members.
+The SCA has more than 10,000 active members.
+The stated purpose of the SCA is to foster a global coffee community and support the specialty coffee industry through research, standards, education, and events to create a sector that is thriving, equitable, and sustainable.